 How do I book an appointment?

-Our non-obligational initial consultations can be arranged by contacting our office on 5996 1600 or online by booking an ‘Initial meeting – Child Custody’ appointment here.
+Our free non-obligational initial consultations can be arranged by contacting our office on 5996 1600 or online by booking an ‘Initial meeting – Child Custody’ appointment here.